Tighter Performance Theory of FedExProx

 \begin{theorem} Let Assumptions~\ref{ass:convex}, \ref{ass:local_lipschitz_constant}, \ref{ass:inter}, and \ref{ass:pl_condition_moreau} hold.
 For all $\gamma > 0,$ \algname{FedExProx} (Algorithm~\ref{algorithm:fedexprox}) with $\alpha = \nicefrac{1}{\gamma L_{\gamma}}$ finds $\bar{x}$ such that $\mathbb{E}[f(\bar{x})] - f(x_*) \leq \varepsilon$ in

 iterations, where $L_{\gamma}$ is a smoothness constant of $M^{\gamma}$ and $\mu^{+}_{\gamma}$ is the P{\L} constant. \end{theorem}

-\begin{remark} In practice, obtaining an exact solution to the local problems is often infeasible.
+\begin{remark} In practice, solving the local problems exactly is often infeasible.
 Instead, we can only calculate an inexact proximal operator that approximates the desired quantity within a certain accuracy budget.
-To accommodate this, we extend the above analysis to the scenario where the clients can only compute updates $\prox^{\delta}_{\gamma f_i} (x)$ such that $\|\prox^{\delta}_{\gamma f_i} (x) - \prox_{\gamma f} (x)\|^2 \leq \delta$ (see Section \ref{sec:inexact}). \end{remark}
+To accommodate this, we extend the above analysis to the scenario where the clients can only compute updates $\prox^{\delta}_{\gamma f_i} (x)$ such that $\|\prox^{\delta}_{\gamma f_i} (x) - \prox_{\gamma f} (x)\|^2 \leq \delta$ (see Section~\ref{sec:inexact}). \end{remark}

 \begin{remark} \citet{li2024power} also establish a linear rate for \algname{FedExProx}.
 However, their result relies on the assumption that the function $f$ is strongly convex, and hence that \eqref{eq:main_problem} has a unique solution.
 In contrast, our theorem is more general, as it allows for the possibility of multiple solutions. \end{remark}